 At QuickESALetter.org we keep the process simple and honest.
 You start with a short, free pre-screening, then meet by phone or secure video with a mental health professional licensed in Delaware.
 If an ESA is genuinely appropriate, they issue a signed letter on their letterhead with their Delaware license details — usually within 10–15 minutes.

 Our Delaware-licensed mental health professionals serve renters across the state — from the capital, Dover, to its largest city, Wilmington, plus Wilmington, Dover and Newark and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Persistent nervousness, racing thoughts, or panic episodes that disrupt concentration and rest.